Telepizza

+Control of the company shifted to Pedro Ballvé (Campofrío Food Group) and José Carlos Olcese (TeleChef, itself controlled by Campofrío).
+Pujals justified his abrupt departure by stating: “To dedicate himself fully to the cause of defending Human Rights and to ensure that this activity would never negatively impact Telepizza.”

 As of 2010, Telepizza has 1025 outlets worldwide; thereof 603 stores in Spain and 422 in markets such as Portugal, the United Kingdom, Peru, Chile, Poland, Russia, Central America, the United Arab Emirates, Saudi Arabia, and Iran.

 In 2010, Telepizza bought the Colombian chain Jeno's Pizza.

 In April 2016, Telepizza completed an IPO reported to be valued at euro 550 million.
 Prior to its IPO, the company was owned by the founding Ballvé family and private equity fund Permira.

 In 2017, it opened its first establishment in the United Kingdom.
 In July 2017, the company opened its first store in Iran and with projections to open two more in December of the same year, it was the first store opened in South Asia and the second in the Middle East.
 Since November 2017, Telepizza opened its two stores in Paraguay.

+In 2023, Telepizza decided not to renew the Master Franchise contract with Pollo Campero in Guatemala and El Salvador, and the operations began to run under the name Pizza Campero.
+A similar situation occurred in Bolivia, where Telepizza's operations in that country were rebranded as Tpizza.

+In January 2025, Telepizza announced the closure of its operations in Chile after 29 years in the country.
+This was due to economic, competitive and financial reasons that hindered its projection as a pizza chain throughout the territory.